A Voyeur Story Gone Right – Part 1

 He did all the usual: going through her stuff, writing down the contents of her library, caressing her clothes, lying in her bed, sniffing her pillow...
 He found no box with memories, no photoalbum and no journal – if she had any, she probably kept them on her laptop.
 My god, he was going to have to learn how to use computers if he was to keep up with her!
 When the time came for their very first indirect kiss, it didn't feel as climactic as it usually did.
 While using her toothbrush, he couldn't stop thinking about the kiss on the cheek that he botched last week.
 This visit was by far not as euphoric as he'd hoped.
 He sprayed a touch of her prefume on himself and left.

-Danica, Blake and Hope returned from the movies; they went straight to bed and fell asleep as if dead.
+Danica, Blake and Hope returned from the movies; they went straight to bed and fell asleep as soon as the heads hit the pillows.
 Max realized that maybe this was supposed to be the climax of the night – him and her spending the night in the same room.
 Proud that nothing in the apartment gave a single creak, he sneaked out and got under her bed.
 At one point, her hand flung over the edge of the bed and he could actually touch it.
 There it was.
 Euphoria.

 It took him three night dates with the bottom of her bed while she was sleeping to gather up the courage to see (not just watch) her again.
 He picked the best wine he had and put an innocent dose of August's sleeping medicine in it – so little that he was pretty sure cheaper wines had exactly this effect on one's body.
 Well, maybe cheap wine and shots.

 He wasn't being too eager, was he?
 He just wanted to know the feeling of lying in bed next to her, he promised himself he wouldn't do anything more.
-Just this once.
+And he wouldn't do it again for months.
 Or maybe he should wait, because if she accepted his apology, he may actually get to touch her the normal way some day.